date commissioned: 2013

 “The design takes the cue from a golf ball and the dimples on its surface.
 Multiplying hundreds of golf balls, the design creates a circle field and web-like pattern that looks seemingly repetitive yet with rhythm, like music notes.
 The circles also convey a sense of pop art that is whimsical and fun to look at.
 The fountain blue stain in the background reveals the beautiful wood grains of the piano and gives a sense of lightness that plays off the bulkiness of the musical instrument.
 The color also lends itself to the idea of water, alluding to the Scioto River in Dublin,” says Eliza Ho of ALTernative.
 Ho realized the artwork with the assistance of her husband, Tim Lai, and pop artist Joss Parker of Columbus.

 The inspiration for Playing Through came from the concept of street pianos placed in communities to encourage public interaction.
 Playing Through will transcend language with music and welcome people of all nationalities and ages to sit down and play a song.

 While players will be scheduled to play the street piano at select times, the most engaging aspect of the interactive artwork will consist of simply leaving the piano in a public space, with an open invitation for all to sit down and take a turn at the keyboard.

-The newest addition to Dublin’s Art in Public Places program, the piano will become a legacy public artwork and will be strategically placed throughout the city in highly visible indoor and outdoor public spaces as well as community events.
+The piano has become a legacy public artwork and is strategically placed throughout the city in highly visible indoor and outdoor public spaces as well as community events.